 The Company endeavours to communicate effectively and regularly with our stakeholders.
-Our engagement with material stakeholder groups, including key area of focus and engagement channels, are disclosed in the 'Sustainability Report' which forms part of Annual Report 2023.
+Our engagement with material stakeholder groups, including key area of focus and engagement channels, are disclosed in the 'Sustainability Report' which forms part of Annual Report 2024.

 The Group seizes opportunities to engage our stakeholders and welcomes feedback on our sustainability report.
-The Company's Sustainability Committee, which comprise all executive director and executive officers of the Company, can be contacted via email (contact@hoeleong.com).
+The Company's Sustainability Committee, which comprise all executive directors and executive officers of the Company, can be contacted via email (contact@hoeleong.com).
+Provision 11.6 of the Code: Dividend policy